leonL/federal-contributions-record-linker/readme.md

 ### Context

 This is one element of a larger data science project, exploring patterns of donation to Canadian federal political parties.
-It is the final data wrangling stage, in which records for separate donations made by the same contributor are linked by a common id.
+It is the final, data wrangling stage, in which records for separate donations made by the same contributor are linked by a common id.

 ### data/output/as_submitted